 There are many concerns… and because of them, we suggest avoiding it.
 Here are some reasons why:

 Approximately 90% of all canola oil is from genetically modified crops.
 While some scientists say GMO foods are OK for human consumption, it’s not just the food products that we need to think about, but also herbicides, such as glyphosate, used in growing and manufacturing and a whole host of other reason we like to avoid GMOs!

 The process of manufacturing canola oil is referred to as RBD – refined, bleached, deodorized.
 Hexane and other chemicals along with high heat are used which alters the fats making them unstable and rancid.

 Artificial trans fats are created during the manufacture of canola oil, and while the trans fat content is low, even a small amount can be inflammatory.
 Especially watch out for any canola oil that is hydrogenated or partially hydrogenated such as

+Why use canola oil with its many concerns when there are so many better options out there.
 Look for “cold-pressed,” meaning that there is no heat used in the extraction process.
-Organic extra virgin olive oil, coconut oil, grass-fed butter and ghee are much better alternatives for human consumption – and deliciousness.
+Organic extra virgin olive oil, coconut oil, grass-fed butter and ghee are much better alternatives for human consumption – and they are quite delicious.
 (And if you are still a little afraid of adding fats to your food, check out Dr. Lipman’s article Make Friends with Fat – and Savor the Benefits)